 In the UI, the calibration frames (bias, dark, flat, etc) used in the processing of a science frame are revealed by clicking on the '+' symbol in the left-most column.
 Conversely, clicking on the '+' symbol left of a calibration frame will unfurl a list of all other frames to which that calibration frame was applied.
 In the API, the related calibration frames can be retrieved by using the 'related_frames' key in the API payload.

-BANZAI pipeline processed images are multi-extension FITS files.
-Each file includes three extensions: the reduced image, the catalog of sources (CAT) detected by SEP in a FITS binary table, and the bad pixel mask (BPM) in an array.
+The BANZAI pipeline processes frames from LCO imagers: the Spectral cameras on the 2m telescopes, the Sinistro cameras on the 1m telescopes, and the SBIG cameras on the 0.4m telescopes.
+Processed images have e91 suffixes in their basenames.
+The images are multi-extension FITS files.
+Each file includes four extensions: the reduced image, the bad pixel mask (BPM), an array of pixel uncertainties (ERR), and the catalog of sources (CAT) detected by SEP in a FITS binary table.
 The catalog lists the pixel positions (X, Y), semi-major and semi-minor axes (A, B), positions angles (THETA), fluxes and errors (FLUX, FLUXERR) of each source.

 Reduced data processed with the ORAC-DR pipeline are available for the period May 1, 2014 through May 31, 2016.
 These are files with the suffix e90 (final reduced) and e10 (quicklook reduced).
 Catalogs generated by SExtractor are archived as separate files with suffixes such as _e90_cat.fits_.